Fayyr-Organization/fayyr-indexer/README.md

 ## 🚨🚨🚨 WORK IN PROGRESS 🚨🚨🚨

-An indexer that catches specific method calls for specific contracts and relays information to a CRUD web API.
+An indexer that catches specific methods for any desired deployed contracts and relays information to a CRUD web API.
 Created by:
 - @BenKurrek - https://github.com/BenKurrek
 - @mariavmihu - https://github.com/mariavmihu